 Wages, salaries, bonuses, fees, allowances and social security contributions are recognised as an expense in the reporting period in which the associated services are rendered by employees of the Group and of the Company.
 Short term accumulating compensated absences such as paid annual leave are recognised when services are rendered by employees that increase their entitlement to future compensated absences.
-Short term non-accumulating compensated absences such as recognised when the absences such as sick and medical leave are recognised when the absences occur.
+Short term non-accumulating compensated absences such as sick and medical leave are recognised when the absences occur.